Yaprak-prog/NewsApp/README.md

 # React + Vite

+I created a page which includes different types news(like sport,magazine,healthy...) on this project by using Css,Html,Javascript(React library).When you click on news link, you can access their contents in other page.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: